The Ji-Tong line stretches for over 800 kilometres from Jining to Tongliao. This remarkable provincial railway was not opened until

 entrance to Liu Di Gou station.

-The station itself simply served as
+The station itself simply served

-a passing loop and whilst manned
+as a passing loop and whilst

-24 hours a day never saw
+manned 24 hours a day never

-passengers.
-As everywhere else
+saw passengers.
+As everywhere

-the station staff were welcoming
+else the station staff were

-and happy for me to warm my
+welcoming and happy for me to

-bones besides their fire.
-Despite
+warm my bones besides their

-the sunshine the temperature
+fire.
+Despite the sunshine the

-was about minus 15 degrees!
+temperature was about minus

 3 January 2002